The Top 15 Grocery Stores in the U.S.

 The ubiquitous retailer might have a so-so reputation, thanks to its massive corporation status and camo-clad clientele who inspire viral blog posts, but the Arkansas-based retailer's low prices—and quality store brand—do a lot to redeem it.

 Need more reasons to try Walmart?
 The Savings Catcher app will give you back "Walmart bucks" if prices are lower at other stores.
 Simply submit your receipt and it will automatically scan other stores' advertised prices and give you back any difference.
 Plus, many Walmart stores are now rolling out extra services, like online grocery shopping.
-If this is your favorite retailer, then check out a list of popular items that are Eat This, Not That! at Walmart before your next trip!

 Stop & Shop